Network security

 How does IAM fit in the Zero Trust framework?

-Identity and access management (IAM) is an essential component of a Zero Trust model.
+Identity and access management (IAM) is an essential component of a Zero Trust model, especially for enterprise IAM solutions.
 By enabling the right individuals to access the right resources at the right time while preventing unauthorized access, identity & access management is one of Zero Trust's cornerstones.
 Network access solutions assist network administrators in managing network access control to resources, cloud security, and remote assets.

 A holistic Zero Trust strategy should consider factors like the session's context, the workforce identity, the device's state, and the accessed data's sensitivity.
 This is where IAM comes in, requiring additional authentication prompts or limiting available functionalities.
 This model protects against external threats and untrusted user actions and ensures employees use organizational resources responsibly.